- Departmental Services

 Michael Hambrock, 581-2645

-Please give at least 24 hours notice if you are in need of renting any vehicle.
+Motor Pool vehicles book up extremely quickly, so please plan ahead for these requests.
+Please give at least 2 weeks notice if you are in need of renting any vehicle.
 Rentals are not for your own personal use but rather for that of your group/organization.
 If you have not already been licensed to drive Motor Pool vehicles and would like to be, call Mike Hambrock to set up an appointment.

 Please visit the Motor Pool website for downloadable forms, regulations, and pricing.